Venn: Resource Management for Collaborative Learning Jobs: Resource Scheduling in

 Addressing the scheduling problem across multiple job groups introduces an additional layer of complexity due to the intricate patterns of resource contention.
 Traditional scheduling algorithms, such as Random Matching and Shortest Remaining Service First (SRSF), are not designed to account for resource contention across job groups, leading to poor average JCT.

-An effective scheduler should recognize and adapt to the resource contention patterns among jobs.
-At a high-level, it should prioritize jobs with scarce resources, \ie, those with stringent device requirements and limited eligible resource options, to avoid being blocked by jobs with more abundant resources.
+An effective scheduler should recognize and adapt to the resource contention patterns among jobs. \name prioritizes groups with scarce resources (fewer eligible devices) to prevent delays from resource-rich groups.
 Additionally, when a particular resource type is in high demand, the scheduler should judiciously allocate intersected resources to the job group with a longer queue, as this group contributes more significantly to the average scheduling delay.

-To achieve this, \name allocates the intersected resources across different job groups based on two factors related to average scheduling delay: \begin{enumerate} \item \emph{Amount of eligible resources allocated}: the job group with smaller amount of eligible resources may have longer scheduling delay under the same condition. \item \emph{Queue length}: the job group with a longer queue length contributes more to the average scheduling delay as more jobs are waiting for the same type of resources. \end{enumerate}
+To achieve this, \name allocates the intersected resources across different job groups based on two factors related to average scheduling delay: \begin{enumerate} \item \emph{Amount of eligible resources allocated}: the job group with smaller amount of eligible resources may have a longer scheduling delay under the same condition. \item \emph{Queue length}: the job group with a longer queue length contributes more to the average scheduling delay as more jobs are waiting for the same type of resources. \end{enumerate}

 Algorithm~\ref{algo:amg-sched} outlines the steps \name takes to allocate the current resource across job groups.
-First, \name initializes resource allocation among job groups by starting to allocate resources to job group with most scarce resources (line~\ref{code:across}).
+First, \name initializes resource allocation among job groups by starting to allocate resources to the job group with the most scarce resources (line~\ref{code:across}).
 This results in an initial allocation plan with no resource sharing across job groups (lines~\ref{code:init-start}--\ref{code:init-end}), setting the stage for subsequent cross-group allocations.